Forests in Lithuania

-Forests in Lithuania cover approximately 33% of Lithuania′s territory.
-Of these, about 50% are publicly owned, and 30% are privately owned; the remainder is reserved for possible future privatization.
+Forests in Lithuania cover approximately one third of Lithuania's territory.
+Of these, around half are publicly owned, and one third are privately owned; the remainder is reserved for possible future privatization.
 The dominant species are Scots pine (Pinus sylvestris) (42%) and spruce (Picea abies) (22.8%).
 The average age of the forest stands is 53 years.
-The largest forest is Dainava Forest at 1,350 km2.
+The largest forest is Dainava Forest at 1,290 km2.

+List

 Lithuania encompasses about 65,200 square km.
 Based on an estimated average of 100 trees per hectare, there are over 200 million trees in Lithuania.